Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Introduction

 \subsection{Estimands}

 In this paper we talk about estimands using the language of potential outcomes \citep{Rubin1974} and potential mediator values.
 There are a variety of causal estimands to choose from , each being a contrast of potential outcomes under two conditions.
-The estimands addressed in this paper are defined by conditions where the exposure and in most cases the mediator are (hypothetically) manipulated -- an approach championed by \cite{Pearl2001}.
-These include well-known direct and indirect effects of several types, and a range of effects that do not fit a direct or indirect effect label.
+The estimands addressed in this paper are defined by conditions where the exposure and in most cases the mediator are (hypothetically) manipulated -- an approach championed by \cite{Pearl2001}. \footnote{Separate from the common approach of defining causal effects based on conditions where the mediator is manipulated, \cite{Robins2020} take a different approach anchored on the idea of splitting exposure into components that affect the outcome through different pathways.
+They define estimands as effects of the split exposures, and develop a theory with graphical rules for identification.
+That theory is relevant to the research questions addressed in our illustrative example in several ways: the notion of split exposure effects speaks directly to the trimmed intervention question; some insights from the theory are indirectly helpful for the consideration of other interventional effects; and a result from the theory sheds additional light on natural (in)direct effects identification.
+The same research questions from the current illustrative example here could alternatively be analyzed using this split exposure theory plus a transportability lens.} These include well-known direct and indirect effects of several types, and a range of effects that do not fit a direct or indirect effect label.
 We give a brief introduction of these estimands here, and return to each one when discussing identification.
 As the current focus is on identifying (not defining) effects, we refer the reader to the companion article \cite{Nguyen2020} for a detailed discussion of the meaning and relevance of these effect types.

 \textit{Direct effects} reflect the notion of the exposure's influence on the outcome that does not go through the mediator.
 They are each defined based on some manner of ``blocking'' the influence that goes through the mediator.
 With \textit{controlled direct effects} \citep{Robins1992,Pearl2001}, this blocking is done by fixing the mediator to one value (not letting it change in response to the exposure), so a controlled direct effect is the effect of the exposure on the outcome when the mediator is fixed, and it depends on the mediator control value.
 With \textit{natural direct effects} \citep{Robins1992,Pearl2001}, the blocking is instead done by holding the mediator at the individual's own potential mediator value under one exposure condition.
 While there are as many controlled direct effects as there are possible mediator values, there are only two natural direct effects, depending on which of the two potential mediator values (under exposure and nonexposure) is used.
 For the \textit{interventional direct effects} \citep{Didelez2006,VanderWeele2014a}, it is the mediator distribution (rather than the individual's mediator value) that is fixed, and it is fixed to be the same as a potential mediator distribution conditional on covariates.
 For a set of covariates, there is one potential mediator distribution for exposure and another for nonexposure, so there are two interventional direct effects.
 The \textit{generalized direct effects} \citep{Didelez2006,Geneletti2007,Nguyen2020} generalize the different types of direct effects by letting the mediator distribution be held at any relevant distribution, not just a value or a potential mediator distribution.